org-formation/aws-resource-providers/code-commit/approval-rule-template/docs/README.md

 For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

-#### ApprovalRuleTemplateId
+#### Id

 The system-generated ID of the approval rule template.

-#### ApprovalRuleTemplateName
+#### Name

 The name of the approval rule template.
 Provide descriptive names, because this name is applied to the approval rules created automatically in associated repositories.

 #### CreationDate

-The date the approval rule template was created, in timestamp format.
+The date the approval rule template was created, in POSIX time format.

 #### LastModifiedDate

-The date the approval rule template was most recently changed, in timestamp format.
+The date the approval rule template was most recently changed, in POSIX time format.

 #### LastModifiedUser